 SPANR Splicing-based Analysis of Variants

 SPANR addresses a key unmet challenge in genomics research, which is to ascertain how single nucleotide variations (SNVs) cause splicing misregulation and may lead to disease.
 This tool can analyze synonymous, missense and nonsense exonic SNVs, as well as intronic SNVs that are up to 300nt from splice junctions.

 Because of computational constraints, this tool is limited to analyzing a maximum of 40 variants at a time.
-If you wish to analyze more variants such as a genome-wide analysis, we are now offering a downloadable pre-computed index of splicing variants called SPIDEX.
-Please visit www.deepgenomics.com/spidex to learn more.
+If you wish to analyze more variants such as a genome-wide analysis, we also offer a pre-computed index of splicing variants called SPIDEX, downloadable from ANNOVAR.

 If you use this tool in research, please cite